Zimbabwe Destination Guide

 ⚠️ Important Safety Note

 While Zimbabwe is generally welcoming to tourists, be aware of your surroundings in urban areas.
-Keep valuables secure, avoid displaying expensive items, and take standard safety precautions as you would while traveling anywhere.
+Keep valuables secure, avoid displaying expensive items or foreign currency in public, and take standard safety precautions as you would while traveling anywhere.

 Additional Travel Tips